michaelsanford/bittray/docs/using.md

 |![Queue clear](/assets/checkmark.png)|All of your Pull Requests have been actioned|_PR Queue clear!_|
 |![Rate limited](/assets/rate.png)|You exceeded the API rate limit; automatic request backoff is in effect.|_Rate Limited!_|

+## Rate Limiting

+Automatic exponential request backoff with randomized jitter was [introduced](https://github.com/michaelsanford/bittray/issues/29) in v1.1.2 _Space Piano_.

+If the poller thread receives a `429 Too Many Requests`, the icon will change and the poller will backoff with increasing sleep intervals until a successful request resets it.
+There is no maximum to the timeout.

-Are you often Rate limited?
-Increase the polling interval in seconds with the commandline flag `-poll=xx`.
+If you are often rate limited, increase the polling interval by launching `bittray.exe` with with the commandline flag `-poll=n` where `n` is are integer seconds.

 The default is 15 seconds.

 # Menus